What Is the Best Credit Card for Groceries in June 2026?

 - May not beat a higher-rate card for heavy eligible supermarket spending.

-The short version: start with cards that earn at least 3% back or 3x points at eligible grocery stores, then check annual fees, caps, reward currency, and store exclusions before you call one the winner.
+The short version: start with cards that earn at least 3% back or 3x points at eligible Grocery stores, then check annual fees, caps, reward currency, and store exclusions before you call one the winner.
+If you split shopping between supermarkets and warehouse-club pharmacies, see how merchant category codes affect rewards.

 Which credit card should you use for groceries?

-In Madeen’s current in-app fallback catalog, 605 cards have a grocery reward rule, and the catalog contains 607 grocery reward rules overall.
-Most grocery rewards are not especially rich: 519 grocery-earning cards top out around 2x, while only 5 reach 6x or higher.
+In the current Madeen Card Rules Index, 605 cards have a Grocery reward rule, and the catalog contains 607 Grocery reward rules overall.
+Most Grocery rewards are not especially rich: 525 Grocery-earning cards top out at 2x or less, while only 5 reach 6x or higher.

 Grocery card marketing usually leads with a simple number: 3%, 5%, 6%, 4x, or 5x.
 That number is only the start.